tl2cents/RSA-PEM-Reconstructor/README.md

   - [reconstruct_rsa_priv.py](./src/reconstruct_rsa_priv.py): reconstruct the rsa private key from the extracted information based on the sage library.
 A python implementation of the open source project [Reconstructing RSA Private Keys from Random Key Bits](https://hovav.net/ucsd/papers/hs09.html).
   - [copper_partial_p.py](./src/copper_partial_p.py): factor the modulus $n$ with the partial leaks (least significant bits) of $p$ using the coppersmith method.
 - [rsa-bits](./rsa-bits/): modified version of the open source `C++` project [Reconstructing RSA Private Keys from Random Key Bits](https://hovav.net/ucsd/papers/hs09.html).
 I add two extra parameters `-c C -q Q` to output the consistent information (least significant bits) of $p,q,d,d_p,d_q$ if coppersmith's method can be used. **Thus, we can handle the case that the leaked bits are not evenly distributed which is not considered in the original project.**
-- [challenges](./challenges/): two CTF challengs from 2023-CTF-Zone and 2024-Geekcon CTF and the corresponding solvers.
+- [challenges](./challenges/): two CTF challenges from 2023-CTF-Zone and 2024-Geekcon CTF and the corresponding solvers.